Where to Try Vegan German Food in Berlin

 Försters

-Försters is a pleasant sit down 100% vegan eatery that focuses on regional and seasonal cuisine.
-Their Schnitzel dish is a stand out item and although it’s labeled as Wiener (Viennese) Schnitzel, these differences aren’t as significant since we’re dealing with vegan ingredients.
-FYI, Austrian Schnitzels were the OG and are made with veal, while German Schnitzels can be made with veal, pork, chicken, or beef.
+Försters is a pleasant sit-down 100% vegan eatery that focuses on regional and seasonal cuisine.
+Their Schnitzel dish is a stand-out item and although it’s labeled as Wiener (Viennese) Schnitzel, these differences aren’t as significant since we’re dealing with vegan ingredients.
+FYI, Austrian Schnitzels are the OG and are made with veal, while German Schnitzels can be made with veal, pork, chicken, or beef.

 Dunckerstraße 2A | Prenzlauer Berg